Efficient algorithms for Bayesian Nearest Neighbor Gaussian Processes: Acknowledgments

 \section{Acknowledgments}

 Finley was supported by National Science Foundation (NSF) DMS-1513481, EF-1137309, EF-1241874, and EF-1253225.
 Cook, Morton, and Finley were supported by NASA Carbon Monitoring System grants.
-Banerjee was supported by NSF DMS-1513654 and NSF IIS-1562303.
+Banerjee was supported by NSF DMS-1513654, NSF IIS-1562303 and NIH/NIEHS R01-ES027027.

 {S\arabic{section}} {S\arabic{figure}} {S\arabic{table}}